kontent-ai/integration-cloudinary/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) extension for [Kontent by Kentico](https://kontent.ai) allows users to link selected assets from their [Cloudinary](https://cloudinary.com/) asset library into their structured content.
+This [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) extension for [Kontent.ai](https://kontent.ai) allows users to link selected assets from their [Cloudinary](https://cloudinary.com/) asset library into their structured content.
 It also provides editors with the ability to upload and manage their assets directly through the extension.

 ## Features

 - Editors are able to
   - Search for assets in their Cloudinary Asset Library
-  - Link selected assets with their content items with preview directly inside of the Kontent editor
+  - Link selected assets with their content items with preview directly inside of the Kontent.ai editor
-  - Upload & Manage assets directly through the widget from the Kontent editor
+  - Upload & Manage assets directly through the widget from the Kontent.ai editor

 ## Demo